Chilipp/straditize/straditize/widgets/docs/remove_lines.rst

 Remove horizontal or vertical lines
 ===================================
-The features described here automatically remove vertical or horizontal lines that span a certain fraction of the diagram part.
+The features described here automatically remove the y- and x-axes, or in general vertical or horizontal lines that span a certain fraction of the diagram part.

 The methodology is simple: If a certain pixel column or